 Capstone courses or experiences should have sufficiently small enrollment caps to allow for active participation by each student and feedback by the instructor.

+Any revision to a major which includes changes to the Communication in the Major or Capstone Experience requirements must be copied to the General Education Committee when sent to any Common Council committee, which may contact the program for further information.

 GENERAL EDUCATION ASSESSMENT

 The assessment of student learning in the General Education curriculum will be the responsibility of the General Education Committee.
-Assessment within the General Education Program is intended to be a formal process of inquiry into student learning.
+Assessment within the GEP is intended to be a formal process of inquiry into student learning.
 More than simply an exercise in documenting the level of student achievement within the program, assessment is an exploration of how and why students learn, or fail to learn, within a particular curricular and pedagogical context.
 It explores both the outcomes that students achieve as well as the processes through which they learn.
 In this way, assessment should be viewed as an open-ended scholarly activity, a collaborative action research project aimed at the improvement of teaching and learning.
 (For a detailed explanation of the theory underpinning this approach to assessment, see Peggy Maki, Assessing for Learning: Building a Sustainable Commitment Across the Institution, Second Edition (2010), 123-153.)

 The evaluation of student learning in the General Education curriculum will be the responsibility of the General Education Committee (GEC).
 The role of the committee in this regard shall be to:

-recommend policies and procedures for General Education assessment to the Faculty Senate;
+recommend policies and procedures for General Education assessment to the Common Council;

 facilitate the process by which General Education assessment data is gathered, evaluated, and communicated;